Alpinisme conseils pour débuter

 The crux can be:

-• a steep wall to climb ,
+• a steep wall to climb,

-• an exposed crossing ,
+• an exposed traverse,

 Knowing when to give up: a sign of mastery